 Working With a Home-Building Contractor

 In the first place, it is about money.
-A contractor has a responsibility to his employees, to his family, and to his clients to make money.
-Yes, to his clients.
+A contractor has a responsibility to their employees, to their family, and to their clients to make money.
+Yes, to their clients.
 You want your contractor to be in business a year from now to service the inevitable minor glitches that occur with any new house, or more importantly, the occasional major ones.

 From my own experience, most problems between builder and client spring from one or the other making assumptions.
 Builders live in a world of contractors, mud, sawdust, and building codes.
 Clients live in very different worlds, and for most laypeople, having a home built is a once- or twice-in-a-lifetime event.
 There’s often a language gap.
 It’s easy for builders and clients each to assume that the other understands an issue the same way they do, when that may not be the case.
 Clarity is key.
 Ask questions until you’re sure you understand each other, even if you feel dumb to be asking those questions.

 The plans and contract are your chief opportunities to make the scope of work crystal clear.
 If you hire an architect, they can be very helpful in getting you and the builder on the same page.
 Make sure your plans include all the details that matter to you and that your contract with the builder references the plans so they govern construction.
 The contract should also include a payment schedule and a firm completion date, protecting both you and the builder.

 Once building begins, make regular inspections of the site with the builder to verify that the plans are being followed.
 If it’s in the budget, having the architect along can be very helpful.
 It’s far easier to fix most problems earlier rather than later.
 If you see something you aren’t sure about, ask the builder.
 In general, keep in mind that your relationship is with the builder and not with the employees or subcontractors.
 If you think there’s a problem, bring it to the builder’s attention.
 It’s the builder’s job to sort it out with the workers.